• Menu

 Main features

-Using them for a long will not harm your hand since they have a comfortable handle that’s easy on your hands if you have carpal tunnel or arthritis.
+Using them for a long time will not harm your hands since they have a comfortable handle that’s easy on your hands if you have carpal tunnel syndrome or arthritis.

 These tools are made from high-quality premium carbon steel, so they don’t need frequent sharpening and have high edge retention.
 But they should be treated regularly so rust doesn’t damage them.